oiwjewe/network-security-detector/README.md

 For other distributions and systems or troubleshooting errors that may occur during Docker installation in your environment, please refer to the official Docker documentation at https://docs.docker.com/get-docker/

-<p style="font-style:italic;">Run the commands bellow in your terminal.
-If Docker is already installed in your environment, skip to step 5:</p>
+*Run the commands bellow in your terminal.
+If Docker is already installed in your environment, skip to step 5:*

 #1)Check if Docker is installed: